ipfs/specs/src/ipns/ipns-record.md

 `IpnsEntry` less than or equal to **10 KiB** in size.

 Records over the limit MAY be ignored.
-Handling records larger than the limit is not recommended so as to keep compatibility with implementations and transports that follow this specification.
+Handling records larger than the limit is not recommended to keep compatibility with implementations and transports that follow this specification.

 ### Backward Compatibility